Solicitation for Phase 1: The New American Legion Bridge I-270 Traffic Relief Plan

 Request for Proposals

-The Maryland Department of Transportation (MDOT) and the Maryland Transportation Authority (MDTA) issued Request for Proposals (RFP) for a Phase Developer for I-495 & I-270 P3 Program Phase 1: American Legion Bridge I-270 to I-70 Relief Plan on December 18, 2020.
+The Maryland Department of Transportation (MDOT) and the Maryland Transportation Authority (MDTA) issued Request for Proposals (RFP) for a Phase Developer for I-495 & I-270 P3 Program Phase 1: New American Legion Bridge I-270 Traffic Relief Plan on December 18, 2020.

 The RFP marked another important milestone toward transformative traffic relief for the National Capital Region.